verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

 The admin cluster serves as a central point from which to register and deploy applications to managed clusters.

-In the Verrazzano UI on the admin cluster, you can view the following.
+In the Verrazzano UI on the admin cluster, you can view the following:

-- The managed clusters registered with this admin cluster
+- The managed clusters registered with this admin cluster.
-- VerrazzanoProjects placed in this admin cluster and/or any of its registered managed clusters.
+- VerrazzanoProjects located on this admin cluster and/or any of its registered managed clusters.
-- Applications placed in this admin cluster and/or any of its registered managed clusters.
+- Applications located on this admin cluster and/or any of its registered managed clusters.